tkoenig1/coarray-tutorial/tutorial.md

   allocate (a(from:to)[*])
 ```
 and give you an index running from `1` to `num_images * n`, but
-you would still have to specify the correct coarray.
+you would still have to specify the correct coindices.

+`ALLOCATE` and `DEALLOCATE` also do implicit synchronization,
+so you can use the allocated coarrays directly, no need to
+specifcy any `SYNC` variant.

 # More advanced synchronization - `SYNC IMAGES`